MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 3. Confirm the id is also a match (always double-verify before editing things)
 4. Delete the event detector.

-## Suggested SQL query to create the CSV file
+## Suggested SQL query to delete the CSV file

 The goal of the SQL query is obtaining a prefilled CSV file ready to be edited by the user.

 DO NOT modify the query in the lines before the WHERE clause.
 However, the lines after the WHERE clause can be updated as needed to limit the query based on specific Data Sources, Data Points, or some combination of the two.
 Additional WHERE clauses can be added as needed.

+    SELECT DISTINCT
-    SELECT DISTINCT eD.id as eventDetectorId, eD.xid as eventDetectorXid,
+		eD.id as eventDetectorId,
+		eD.xid as eventDetectorXid,

-    dP.id as dataPointId, dP.xid as dataPointXid,
+		dP.id as dataPointId,
+		dP.xid as dataPointXid,

-    eD.sourceTypeName as detectorsourceTypeName, eD.TypeName as detectorTypeName,
+		eD.sourceTypeName as detectorsourceTypeName,
+		eD.TypeName as detectorTypeName,

-    '' as `limit`, '' as alarmLevel,
+		'' as `limit`,
+		'' as alarmLevel,

-    dP.name as dataPointName, dS.id as dataSourceId,
+		dP.name as dataPointName,
+		dS.id as dataSourceId,

-    dS.xid as dataSourceXid, dS.name as dataSourceName, dS.dataSourceType,
+		dS.xid as dataSourceXid,
+		dS.name as dataSourceName,
+		dS.dataSourceType,
 		eD.data as detectorData
 	FROM eventDetectors eD
 		INNER JOIN dataPoints dP ON eD.dataPointId = dP.id
 		INNER JOIN dataSources dS ON dP.dataSourceId = dS.id
     WHERE

     (